 There are two ways to register an extension.

-You can list it as an entry in the
+--extension CLI option or you can list it as an entry in the

 extensions key under the